7 of the Best SUV Family Cars from Swansway Group

 The Land Rover Discovery is also one of the best 7 seater SUVs.
 It’s equipped with the latest tech too, with a ten-inch touchscreen on the dash and screens fitted in the back of the headrests to keep even the biggest kids in the back entertained on long journeys.
 Some models even have electronic blinds on the rear windows so passengers can block out the sun and any distractions when it’s time for a nap.

 Likes: On and off road brilliance, 24 carat interior.
 Seven seats ideal for families.

 Dislikes: That silly boot shape for the number plate.

 Jaguar is a brand not often associated with best family car, but the British icon didn’t disappoint with its first SUV!
 The Jaguar F-Pace retains the style of a Jaguar and combines it with all the functionality of an SUV, including a big boot for storage.
-The split-folding rear seats allow for even more storage space when needed, even with two passengers in the back of the car.
+The split-folding rear seats allow for even more storage space when needed, even with three passengers in the back of the car.
 The vehicle is equipped with a touchscreen infotainment system to keep the kids happy, and even has a wi-fi hotspot.